 Bring the meat back to the middle of the pan and mix thoroughly with the sofrito.
 Add the paprika, turmeric, peppers , garlic and beans, mix around again and continue fry for few more minutes.
 Deglaze the pan by adding the stock and get all of the flavours of the bottom, check for seasoning.
 Bring to the boil and leave for several minutes for all the flavours to mix in with the stock.

 Once most of the liquid has been absorbed, try the rice from under the top surface.
 It should be cooked "al dente" still with a slight nutty taste.
 Now cover the Paella pan with foil and turn up the heat for a minute or two.
 (You will hear the rice "pop" as it is caramelising on the bottom of the pan).
 This is called the "Socarrat" the most highly prized part of Paella.
 Covering the pan at this stage also helps finish off the cooking of the top layer of rice.
-Turn off the heat ave for a good 10 minutes to rest.
+Turn off the heat and leave for a good 10 minutes to rest before serving.
 Decorate with parsley and the lemon wedges - Serve directly from the pan remembering to scrape to the bottom to get the "socarrat”…

 Make sure some drunk wanna be chef doesn’t throw in a large clump of mint instead of parsley right at the end…eh Jonny!